 The soldiers disembarked at 3:00 P.M. and were taken by bus to Ft.
 Stotsenburg. where they lived in tents, along the main road between the Clark Field and the fort, until their barracks were completed on November 15, 1941.

 During the first week of December 1941, the tank battalions were ordered to the perimeter of Clark Airfield to guard against enemy paratroopers.
 Two tank crew members remained with the tank at all times.
 On the morning of December 8, 1941, the tankers heard the news of the Japanese attack on Pearl Harbor just hours earlier.
 As they sat their tanks, the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.

 The tankers were having lunch, which meant a tank crew member went to the food truck and got food for the other members of the crew.
 As they sat in their tanks, they watched two formations, of 27 planes each, approaching the airfield from the north.
 At first, they believed the planes were American, it was only when bombs began exploding on the runways that they knew the planes were Japanese.

-On January 5, they were at Lyac Junction and dropped back to Remedios were a new defensive line was formed.
-The night of January 6/7, the 194th withdrew over a bridge on the Culis Creek covered by the 192nd Tank Battalion and entered Bataan.
+On January 5, they were at Lyac Junction and dropped back to Remedios where a new defensive line was formed.
+On the night of January 6/7, the 194th withdrew over a bridge on the Culis Creek covered by the 192nd Tank Battalion and entered Bataan.
 The 192nd crossed the bridge before it was destroyed and entered Bataan.